QWTN - Help Centre

 The Waste Held stat card

-The dashboard shows a "Waste Held" stat card that counts all complete notes with chain_status = open.
+The dashboard shows a "Waste Held" stat card that counts all complete notes where chain_status is open or waste_status is stored — both indicate waste sitting in your custody.
 When this is non-zero, the card is highlighted in red with an animated pulse dot.
 A Dashboard Alert also appears below the stat cards: "Waste transfer chains have open gaps — action needed".

 Finding open chain gaps